 There isn’t much data on VGRO since it just started in 2018.
 However, there shouldn’t be too many surprises with performance, since the ETFs will perform its duties of mirroring the markets.

-You will always be diversified if you purchase VGRO, and can rest assured that it will be large companies that will be around for a while.
+You will always be diversified if you purchase VGRO, and can rest assured that it holds many large companies that will be around for a while.